 Balcony Cabin Amenities

 - Additional storage space.
-In balcony cabins, you’ll usually find that you have more storage space than in inside or oceanview cabins.
-This may be an extra set of drawers or shelves in the closet.
+In balcony cabins, you’ll usually have more storage space than in inside or oceanview cabins.
+This may be an extra set of drawers or shelves in the wardrobe.

 Are Cruise Cabins Claustrophobic?